yinon-gold/mlops-dtu-project/reports/README.md

 Additionally, we spent considerable time debugging and optimizing our code to ensure its efficiency and effectiveness.
 Regular team meetings and collaborative problem-solving also played a crucial role in overcoming the challenges.
+﻿In addition to the aforementioned tasks, we also invested a significant amount of time in data preprocessing and cleaning.
+This involved removing any irrelevant or redundant information, dealing with missing or incomplete data, and transforming the data into a format suitable for our model.

+Lastly, we also focused on documentation and communication.
+We made sure to document our processes, findings, and decisions so that every group member was aware of the total scope of the project.

 ### Question 27